perj/sebuild/docs/descriptors/config.md

     cflags:release[-DNDEBUG]

-To set global clfags, use configvars.
+To set global cflags, use configvars.
 See also the [Compiler and Linker Flags page](../compiler-flags.md).

 ## compiler